pdearmore/clParse/README.md

 ```
 In this case, this is an error for our demo console app, so we will get the amount of CommandArgument objects
 in the argument list, and if 0, show an error message that tells the user they can run it with the help command.
+Note that you can add "default arguments", however, in which case this would succeed.

 ```
 .\program.exe start